-A.4 Verbs and predicate-argument structures
+A.4 Verbs

 Verbs are annotated in QuantML using the entity tag <event>, with attributes @pred, whose value specifies an event type, such as "kiss", "love", and "cook", and optionally @rep, whose value specifies a natural number or a range of natural numbers (for dealing with expressions like "twice", "more than three times").
 The @pred values are obtained in the same way as for NP head nouns.